-- Wide knowledge of the target market and competitors in their territory
+A wide knowledge of the local target market and competitors in their territory

 11. Director of sales

-A director of sales is a high-level management role that oversees and directs sales teams, either company-wide or within a certain region.
-A director of sales trains sales managers, owns annual sales targets and builds key sales strategies required to hit those targets.
+A director of sales is a high-level management role that oversees and directs sales teams.
+They train sales managers, create annual sales targets and build key sales strategies to hit company targets.

-Directors of sales have a birds-eye view of where the company is now from a sales and revenue perspective, as well as where it’s heading.
-They work with the marketing team, sales operations managers, financial managers and recruiters to align them with sales teams’ efforts and needs.
+The director of sales has a birds-eye view of where the company is now and where it needs to be.
+They work with the marketing team, sales operations managers and financial managers to align sales activities with the bigger picture.

-- Proven history of implementing changes and strategies that positively impacted a company’s growth
+Proven history of implementing changes and strategies that boost a company’s growth

-- The ability to develop streamlined sales processes to uplevel company-wide sales efficiency
+The ability to develop streamlined sales processes to improve company-wide efficiency

-- Sales forecasting and reporting skills that help inform sales plans
+Sales forecasting and reporting skills that inform sales strategies

 12. Vice president (VP) of sales

-The VP of sales operates on a large scale and their responsibility can vary a lot based on the size and structure of their company.
-They often include reporting to the board of directors, analyzing current revenue figures to understand the company's trajectory (and act accordingly) and planning the company's strategic direction.
+The VP of sales has a varied role, with responsibilities that change based on the size and structure of the company.
+Their responsibilities often include reporting to the board of directors, analyzing current revenue figures to understand the company's trajectory and planning the company's strategic direction.

 An excellent candidate for a VP of sales role will have: